 - if it’s still slow, try from a different device

 - lastly, if none of them fixe the issue, switch back to the classic editor

 So, we have discussed a few possibilities that can slow down the WordPress admin.
 Along with that, I have also mentioned the ways you can tackle each of them.

-Usually, it turns out to be a plugin, or a couple of plugins, that is causing the slow down.
+Usually, it turns out to be a plugin or a couple of plugins, that is causing the slowdown.
 Query Monitor is your best friend in isolating such plugin(s).
-And mosting of the time, deactivating them or finding alternatives can fix the issue.
+And most of the time, deactivating them or finding alternatives can fix the issue.

 If I’ve missed any crucial point, or if none of the tips worked for you, feel free to shoot your query in the comments section.